codewind-resources/rogue-cloud/docs/Developing-VisualStudioCode-on-Codewind.md

 ### C) Installing Codewind Tools into Visual Studio Code

 1) In Visual Studio Code, select `View` (menu bar) > `Extensions`.
 Under `Search Extensions in Marketplace`, enter `Codewind`.
-2) Select `Codewind`, and click the `Install` button on the right-hand screen.
+2) Select `Codewind`, and click the `Install` button on the right panel.

 3) If you are asked to restart Visual Studio Code, do so.
 Otherwise proceed to the next step.

-4) You will now be presented with a dialog: `"Codewind requires the installation of Docker container to run, which might take a few minutes to download.
+4) You will now be presented with a dialog: `"Codewind requires the installation of Docker containers to run, which might take a few minutes to download.
 Do you want to complete the installation now?"`.
 Click `Install`.

-5)  You should see a status message `Pulling Codewind Docker images` on the bottom right hand corner of the screen.
+5)  You should see a status message `Pulling Codewind Docker images` on the bottom-right corner of the screen.
 Wait for this to complete.
 After the images are downloaded, you should see `Starting Codewind`, then `Codewind installation is complete`.
-Click OK.
+Click `OK`.

 6) Select `View` (menu bar) > `Explorer`.
-On the bottom left hand corner of the explorer, you should see 'Codewind'.
-Expand this panel if not already expanded.
+On the bottom-left corner of Explorer, you should now see a 'Codewind' view.
+Expand this panel if it is not already expanded.

 More information on [installing Codewind into Visual Studio Code](https://www.eclipse.org/codewind/mdt-vsc-getting-started.html) is available from our website.